Page updated 3/31/22

 - Masks MUST be worn for the duration of the appointment indoors

 - Accommodations and assistance will be available for those with mobility issues

 - You will be asked to wait 15-30 minutes after receiving your vaccination to be monitored before being able to leave the building

-For general information, please see the What to Expect at Your Appointment to Get Vaccinated for COVID-19 page from the CDC.
+For general information, please see the Getting Your COVID-19 Vaccine page from the CDC.